10 unforgettable elephant facts!

 9) Elephants have created their very own sunscreen!
 After a river or swamp bath, they’ll throw mud and sand up and over themselves to protect their skin from the hot, burning sun.
 Clever!

 10) Sadly, elephants are in trouble.
 Many are killed by humans for their ivory tusks, because they’ve come into conflict with communities or simply for sport.
-There are far fewer Asian elephants (which are categorised as Endangered) than there are African elephants (listed as Vulnerable – at risk of becoming Endangered).
+There are far fewer Asian elephants than there are African elephants.
 Asian elephants also face threats from tourist attractions where people pay to ride on their backs or watch them paint pictures using their trunks.